Videogame: Assassin's Creed IV: Black Flag

-- Disc One Nuclear Armada: If you are diligent in upgrading the Jackdaw and exploring the map, by the time you reach sequence 6 and complete the memory "Diving for Medicines" (which unlocks diving missions giving you access to the Elite Upgrades) you will have everything you need to fully upgrade the Jackdaw, complete all assassins contracts and naval contracts and the Templar Hunt missions.
+- Disc One Nuke: If you are diligent in upgrading the Jackdaw and exploring the map, by the time you reach sequence 6 and complete the memory "Diving for Medicines" (which unlocks diving missions giving you access to the Elite Upgrades) you will have everything you need to fully upgrade the Jackdaw, complete all assassins contracts and naval contracts and the Templar Hunt missions.
 At the end of which you will have a One Man Armada captained by a guy who holds dual pistol swords (which fire bullets as a finishing move) and gold-plated pistols which has the best stats and the Templar Armour.
 There's still half the game left, which is smooth sailing from then on.
 Happy pirating!

 - Double Entendre: Not surprisingly, some of the sea shanties are rife with this.

 "She's lovely aloft, lads, she's lovely down below..."

 - Door to Before: A couple of the pirate dens which can only be entered through underwater caverns have this.
 The exit is clearly visible from outside but can't initially be reached due to its higher elevation.